 Conflict Management Styles

 Cooperativeness relates to one's concern for the other's interests, or the interests of the person with whom they are dealing.

-These styles are compared to Stephen R. Covey's Paradigms of Human Interaction.
+I find it helpful to compare these styles to Stephen R. Covey's Paradigms of Human Interaction.

+Conflict Management Styles